alessandro-gentilini/knuth-interview-2006/README.md

 know, special knowledge or unusual.

 I think I was kind of a wise guy,
-I think, I’d often sit in the back of the class and crack jokes, and the teachers didn’t, didn’t really like, the way, you know, my attitude.
-But you know, they learned to live with it, and I didn’t get, I didn’t get spanked too often.
+I think, I'd often sit in the back of the class and crack jokes, and the teachers didn't, didn't really like, the way, you know, my attitude.
+But you know, they learned to live with it, and I didn't get, I didn't get spanked too often.

 We had good music also, in the school, for singing, and, but we also had a lot of freedom, so I